hubverse-org/hubverse-actions/validate-submission/README.md

 # validate-submission

-This hubverse action installs the `hubValidations` package from GitHub using remotes as well as required system dependencies.
+This hubverse action installs the `hubValidations` package from GitHub using pak as well as required system dependencies.

 It then performs submission validation checks through function `hubValidations::validate_pr()`